The Girl: The World Tour comes to the UK in May.

-Having toured with the likes of Tash Sultana and Lewis Capaldi, Freya plays Germany’s premier new music festival, Reeperbahn Festival, this September where she has been nominated for the prestigious Anchor award previously presented to Jade Bird.
+Having toured with the likes of Tash Sultana and Lewis Capaldi, Freya played Germany’s premier new music festival, Reeperbahn Festival, in September, nominated for the prestigious Anchor Award previously presented to Jade Bird.

 Freya Ridings has taken on the stunning Maps by Yeah Yeah Yeahs, cementing her own stamp on the cult classic.